Probation procedure for academic staff

 Progress is satisfactory:

-The Chair of the panel will write to the probationer (copied to the Assistant Dean, Executive Dean, Probation Adviser and the Assistant HR Business Partner) within 10 working days of the panel meeting to confirm that satisfactory progress has been made.
+The Chair of the panel will write to the probationer (copied to the Head of School, Executive Dean and Probation Adviser) within 10 working days of the panel meeting to confirm that satisfactory progress has been made.

 Progress is not satisfactory:

-The Chair will write to the probationer (copied to the Assistant Dean, Executive Dean, Probationary Adviser and the Assistant HR Business Partner) setting out the reasons that their progress is not considered satisfactory against the academic probation criteria.
-The Chair will request that a meeting be convened with the probationer, their Probationary Adviser, and the Assistant Dean to discuss these issues and to develop an agreed action plan (with timescales) to facilitate an improvement in their performance against the relevant criteria.
+The Chair will write to the probationer (copied to the Head of School or other line manager as appropriate, Executive Dean, and Probationary Adviser) setting out the reasons that their progress is not considered satisfactory against the academic probation criteria.
+The Chair will request that a meeting be convened with the probationer, their Probationary Adviser, and the Head of School to discuss these issues and to devlop an agreed action plan (with timescales) to facilitate an improvement in their performance against the relevant criteria.
 This action plan must be agreed by the Executive Dean.

 FINAL PROBATION REPORTS